 We all have experience working in a team in the workplace, on the sports field, or in a social setting.
 From these experiences, we all know the signs of poorly functioning teams: weak cohesion, poor communication, low trust, and missed milestones.
 Not to mention the lack of fun and celebration.
 On the flipside, there’s something to be said for a team operating in the “zone”—when work becomes effortless, supportive, constructive, and incredibly satisfying.
 So exactly why does teamwork matter and what can be done to make it happen?

 Exactly why is teamwork important in the workplace?
 A healthy team provides benefits for the individual, the organization, and society as a whole:

-- The organization benefits from the high productivy that teamwork delivers.
+The organization benefits from the high productivity that teamwork delivers.
 Healthy teams mean engaged employees and a vibrant workplace culture.
 It also means people are interacting more, which helps work get done efficiently and stimulates innovation.

 Can we afford not to enable excellent, skilled teamwork in organizations today?

 How to enable teamwork in the workplace

 Teamwork does not happen on its own.
 It needs to be catalyzed, becoming part of workplace culture and integral to people, processes and culture.
 Once that happens, workplaces become more fun, productive, and creative.

 Here are seven ways to enable teamwork in the workplace.
 Brainstorming is not one of them.

 Teamwork does not mean everyone does everything together.
 It requires getting organized and breaking each project down into its component parts.
 Then sorting out who will do what, according to their expertise, interest, and availability.
 A good project manager will help with this, but if not just head to the whiteboard as a group.

 Getting work done requires time to focus on your own task, and the option to draw on others when you need it.
 That’s teamwork.
 So when you need inspiration, expertise or support, ask for it.